NeamulHaq/Dhaka-Bus-Routes-Explorer-App/README.md

-# DTCA Bus Route Explorer — Final Read-Only + Temporary Drawing Edition
+# Dhaka Bus Route Explorer

 ## Data model
 The files in `data/` are the official source layers and are **read-only in the web application**: